TremoloSecurity/openunison-control/README.md

 ## install-auth-portal

-This command will deploy a stand-alone OpenUnison instance.
+The `ouctl install-auth-portal` command will deploy a stand-alone OpenUnison instance.
 It can deploy as both an [authentication portal](https://openunison.github.io/) and as a [Namespace as a Service (NaaS) portal](https://openunison.github.io/namespace_as_a_service/).
-Prior to running this command, a values.yaml file will need to be created.
+Prior to running this command, a `values.yaml` file will need to be created.
 It is the only required argument for this command.

-Optional flags:
+Optional flags are:

 ```
   -m, --cluster-management-chart string       Helm chart for enabling cluster management (default "tremolo/openunison-k8s-cluster-management")